AnthonySampeck/Project-6-Go-Ubiquitous/README.md

 Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
 Used in the Udacity Advanced Android course.

+For the sixth project in Udacity's Android Nanodegree, I built a wearable watch face for Sunshine to run on an Android Wear device.

+This project demonstrates the ability to do the following:
+*Understand the fundamentals of Android Wear.
+*Design for multiple watch form factors.
+*Communicate between a mobile device and a wearable device.

 Pre-requisites
 --------------
 Android SDK 21 or Higher